 Associate Professor of New Testament

 Dr. Angela Harkins is an active member of the Society of Biblical Literature (member since 1997) and served two terms as chair of the Religious Experience in Antiquity section.
-She currently co-chairs the Prayer in Antiquity section and is also on the steering committee of the Qumran and Dead Sea Scrolls program unit of the International Society of Biblical Literature.
-She has been an active member of the Catholic Biblical Association since 2004 (assoc.
-1997).
-Dr. Harkins was a member of the Lilly National Network Board, an organization whose mission is to strengthen the quality and character of church-related institutions of higher learning in America (2014-2017), and she is currently on the board of Collegium: A Colloquy on Faith and the Intellectual Life (2018-2021).
+She currently co-chairs the Prayer in Antiquity section and the Qumran and Dead Sea Scrolls program unit of the International Society of Biblical Literature.
+She has also been a member of the Catholic Biblical Association since 1997.
+Dr. Harkins is a past board member of the Lilly National Network, an organization whose mission is to strengthen the quality and character of church-related institutions of higher learning in America (2014-2017), and she currently serves on the board of Collegium: A Colloquy on Faith and the Intellectual Life (2018-2021).
 Dr. Harkins was a pre-tenure fellow at Wabash Center for Teaching Theology and Religion in 2010-2011, and this academic year, she is project director of a Wabash Peer-Mentoring Cluster Grant (2018-2019).

 Gospel of Mark